Dohako/d_sh_handler/README.md

-# d_sh_handler
+# Dohako smart home handler
+Made for raspberry pi.

-Software to constantly update, keep running some programms and reboot device every `n time.
+This is my software to constantly update and keep running some programms.
+Also this soft will reboot device every n time.